V-TERM/cs7641_census_project/index.md

 In recent years, there has been a socio-political shift in rural and urban areas which has resulted in greater divides at the local and national level.
 Our project aims to model county, state and national level societal changes to give context as to the potential course of future elections, so that we can further discern the major factors that contribute to political divide.

+## Problem Statement

+Given new census data has become publicly available, we want to understand the influence a demographics shift has on the political scene, and if forecasting the result can be potentially accomplished.
+The current state-of-the-art looks at a limited set of features included in the data.
+Our proposed solution will accommodate ACS and Census data to gain a deeper understanding of the context using a series of unsupervised and supervised techniques.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for